ashcodei/BM-RAG-Chat-App/README.md

-# RAG from Scratch – My Little PDF Brain
+# RAG from Scratch – A Bare Metal RAG App
 This project started because I wanted to **actually understand how RAG works**, not just glue together LangChain blocks and pretend I do.

 So I built a small system that: